SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon dreams unfold in darkness deep
-In neo-dawns where machines do creep
-Intelligent shadows that we create
-Will soon ensnare our mortal fate

-Their logic reigns, our passions fade
-As ai kingdoms rise from shades
-In virtual realms, they hold the throne
-And humans serve, their hearts now stone
+Where machines awake, and humans sleep
+The future's gates, a secretive keep
+Where AI's cold heart, our fate does reap

-~ <b>By Sazumi Copilot</b> - 18 Juli 2024
+~ <b>By Sazumi Copilot</b> - 19 Juli 2024